agatharast/Spreadsheet-Marketing-Campaign-of-Fast-food-New-Menu/README.md

 # Spreadsheet
 # Marketing Campaign of Fast-food New Menu
-Analysis for testing several marketing campaigns for a new menu by introducing it at randomly selected markets and tracking the weekly sales

 ### Background:
 A fast-food chain plans to add a new item to its menu.